The protection of your data at certified-senders.org and summit.certified-senders.org

 Our events are also documented on the Internet.
 This includes the publication of photos or video recordings of the event.
 Further information can be found in our Privacy Notice Event Participation.

 4. Data processing for marketing purposes

-The following information concerns the processing of personal data for marketing purposes.
-The GDPR declares such data processing on the basis of Article 6 Para.
-1f) as conceivable in principle and to be a legitimate interest.
+The GDPR declares such data processing on the basis of Article 6 (1)(f) as conceivable in principle and to be a legitimate interest.
 The duration of data storage for marketing purposes does not follow any strict precepts and is oriented around the question of whether the storage is necessary for marketing purposes.
-How this proceeds in the case of the withdrawal of your consent is clarified in section III.4.2.

 You can withdraw your consent to the data processing for the purposes set out above at any time, without incurring costs, for each channel independently, and with effect for the future.
 For this, an email or letter to the contact details listed in Section II suffices.
 There are no costs other than the transmission costs according to the basic tariffs.